RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 Debug stood restless, fingers drumming on the reception desk.

 "She didn't even stay to say 'Hi'!"
-She announced to no one.
+She complained to no one.

 "She might have just made a break for it when the rain eased.
 You saw how bad it got last night."
 Manager Beth's voice from the back room responded.
 "When she called about our new Sanctuary it was absolutely coming down in sheets."

 "I can't wait for the convention season to start so Bee and I can be on the same shifts again."
 Debug said while moping, she wanted quite badly to get her twice weekly chance to flirt with the unflappable giantess.

-"Actually, since you two are the most senior staff, I'm gonna need you to manage the day and the night shift."
+"Actually, since you two are the most senior staff, I'm gonna need you to each manage the day and the night shift respectively."
 Manager Beth interjected.
 "Why do you think I've been getting you two to specialise and learn how all the ins and outs in the off season?
 I've got ambitions for the pair of you."

 "So have you seen our new charity case?"
 Debug asked, trying to divert attention away from her boss's schemes.